Owanah Anderson

-Owanah P. Anderson (February 18, 1926 – March 24, 2017) was a Choctaw author and indigenous rights activist.
+Owanah P. Anderson (February 18, 1926 – March 24, 2017) was a Choctaw author and Indigenous rights activist.
 Though Anderson published two books, Jamestown Commitment: The Episcopal Church and the American Indian and 400 Years: Anglican/Episcopal Mission Among American Indians, and co-authored multiple other publications, she was most recognized for her work with the Native American Ministries of the Episcopal Church as well as for her achievements in improving the lives of indigenous peoples, especially women.
 Anderson held a variety of jobs throughout her professional career that focused on expanding women's access to healthcare as well as their educational and professional opportunities.

 Early life

-Owanah Patricia Anderson was born on February 18, 1926, in Choctaw County, Oklahoma, to parents Samantha (Jones) and John Boyt Pickens.
+Owanah Patricia Anderson was born on February 18, 1926, in Boswell, Oklahoma, to parents Samantha (Jones) and John Boyt Pickens.
 She had a brother, Lon Michael Pickens, and attended high school in Boswell, Oklahoma, where she was elected as valedictorian of her graduating class.
 She then went on to earn a degree in journalism at the University of Oklahoma in Norman, Oklahoma, with the financial aid of a merit-based scholarship.